-- 1.2.1 Originating NBFCs can securitise loans only after these have been held by them for a minimum period in their books.
-The criteria governing determination of MHP for assets listed below reflect the need to ensure that : - the project implementation risk is not passed on to the investors, and - a minimum recovery performance is demonstrated prior to securitisation to ensure better underwriting standards - 1.2.2 NBFCs can securitise loans only after a MHP counted from the date of full disbursement of loans for an activity / purpose; acquisition of asset (i.e., car, residential house etc.) by the borrower or the date of completion of a project, as the case may be.
+1.2.2 Banks can securitise loans only after a MHP counted from the date of full disbursement of loans for an activity/purpose; acquisition of asset (i.e., car, residential house etc.) by the borrower or the date of completion of a project, as the case may be.
 MHP would be defined with reference to the number of instalments to be paid prior to securitisation.
 MHP applicable to various loans depending upon the tenor and repayment frequency is given in the following table4.

-Minimum Holding Period Minimum to be paid be number fore securitis - instalments Repayment frequency - Weekly frequency - Repayment frequency - Monthly Repayment frequency - Quarterly Loans with original maturity up to 2 years Twelve Six Three Two Loans with original maturity of more than 2 years and up to 5 years Nine Six Three Loans with original maturity of more than 5 years - Twelve Four
+Minimum Holding Period

+Minimum number of instalments to be paid before securitisation Repayment frequency - Weekly Repayment frequency - Fortnightly Repayment frequency - Monthly Repayment frequency - Quarterly Loans with original maturity up to 2 years Twelve Six Three Two Loans with original maturity of more than 2 years and up to 5 years Eighteen Nine Six Three Loans with original maturity of more than 5 years - - Twelve Four